eXept Software AG Logo

 ( an extension from the stx:libbasic2 package )

-Return a lazy value object, evaluating myself.
+Return a lazy value object, evaluating myself only when needed.

-Only computes when the result is requested.
+I will do nothing now and only compute when the result is requested.

 o lazyValueWithArguments: anArray